 Explore the Origins of Beer, Coffee and Tea

-It’s that time of year again – National Beverage Day!
-Colorado's Best Drinks believes that Sparkling CBD sodas and Sparkling CBD waters flavors are the best beverages on the market today (as you may have guessed).
+At Colorado's Best Drinks, we believe that our Sparkling CBD sodas and Sparkling CBD waters are the best beverages on the market today (as you may have guessed).
 With that said, there are many other beverage varieties worthy of a little celebration.
 To honor the special occasion, this week’s Beverage Blog guide explores the origins of three beloved beverage varieties: beer, coffee and tea.

 As the drink became more popular, public coffee houses known as qahveh khaneh began to appear throughout the area.
 Fans of the beverage embraced these establishments as prime places to socialize, enjoy music, play chess and learn the latest updates about current events in their community.
 Coffee houses were eventually revered as “Schools of the Wise,” and coffee itself was regaled as the beloved “wine of Araby.”
 Centuries later, coffee and coffeeshops remain as popular as ever, with modern-day latte-lovers still praising practically identical perks as coffee’s earliest fans.